 But what can you really expect from your nursing clinical experiences?
 Stephen, a recent Northeastern University ABSN graduate and a currently-working registered nurse, offers his own advice for nursing students on what to expect from nursing school clinicals and how to prepare for these important days.

 One of the most exciting parts of nursing school will be the clinical application.
 All of your studying leads up to the moment where you are in front of your patients and apply the knowledge you have gained.
-It is a terrifying moment, but with the strong foundation from Northeastern, you will exceed expectations.
+It is a terrifying moment, but with a strong foundation from Northeastern, you will exceed expectations.

 I remember the first time I had to go to clinical.
 I arrived an hour and a half early because I was afraid of traffic and sat outside attempting to memorize lab values.
 I later found out that this was “extreme.”
 You will not be expected to describe the pathways of the nervous system on your first day or have every value of the body committed to memory.
 Clinical is a place where you solidify these concepts by applying them to the disease process.
 When it clicks, I guarantee you’ll smile from ear to ear.